shaivi04/Automatic-Cricket-Team-Selection/README.md

 # Automatic-Cricket-Team-Selection
- Developed an optimized player selection model using Pandas, integrating recent form and consistency metrics to construct a well-balanced team.
-Achieved 3rd place (out of 1300+ submissions) in The American Express Campus Challenge 2024 for this project.
+This challenge was an incredible journey across 3 intensive rounds, where I worked on developing an advanced cricket team selection model.
+The task involved analysing 80,000+ entries across multiple datasets - it surely was one of the most interesting problem statements I have had a chance to work on.
+I developed an optimized player selection model using Python & Pandas, integrating recent form and consistency metrics to construct a well-balanced team.

+Achieved 3rd place (out of 1300+ submissions) in The American Express Campus Challenge 2024 for this project!

 ## 📊 Data Processing Steps

-### **1️⃣ Data Cleaning**
+### **Data Cleaning**
 - **Duplicate Removal**: Eliminated duplicate records from the dataset.
 - **Handling Null Values**:
   - Calculated missing **strike rates** as `total runs / balls faced`.